karlicoss/vkdump/README.md

         * images from private messages?
         * download person't albums?
         * download person's wall, track changes?

-    * API does not return more that 1000 favs :( this is somewhere around 14 мая 2015 :(
+    * API does not return more that 1000 favs, have to update regularly

+    * download images for new favs